pedromst2000/Cross_Sum_Number_App/README.md

    ```bash
    python --version
    ```

+   > ⚠️ **Note:** You may need to install Python 3.x if it is not already installed on your system.
+You can download it from the [official Python website](https://www.python.org/downloads/).

    If you have both Python 2 and Python 3 installed, you may need to use `python3` instead of `python`.